WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 ## 🖥 TDD Tips
 While doing this kata, keep these in mind:

-`Suggestion`: use the feature names below as good names for your overarching test describes
+- Use the feature names below as good names for your overarching test describes

-`Suggestion`: keep your tests `super small`.
-One feature will require `more than just one test` to implement that feature
+- Keep your tests `super small`
+- One feature will require `more than just one test` to implement that feature
+- Write tests that drive behavior for both `happy` and `sad` paths

 ## 📜 Feature Slices
 You are to implement the following with TDD: